-Before Segment, LogMeIn didn’t have the tools to execute a comprehensive strategy to use analytics across the company.
+Before Twilio Segment, LogMeIn didn’t have the tools to execute a comprehensive strategy to use analytics across the company.
 Instead, individual groups used a limited number of tools to gain insight.
 Teams created their own one-off analytics programs and asked developers to create tracking and build analytics features to help them.
 The result was a slow, siloed process preventing groups from gaining actionable insights.

 To answer questions about customer behavior, LogMeIn teams would have to ask the development group to file a request with the database team to query its data repository.
 "So as a product manager, I would have to go to them and say, 'Hey, can you tell me how many people used X feature today?,'" Borthwick said.
 The request could take more than week to fulfill.

-"Before Segment, the slow process to gather data bred frustration among development, business intelligence, and product management teams to the point where people hesitated to ask questions, which is not a good place to be," Borthwick explained.
+"Before Twilio Segment, the slow process to gather data bred frustration among development, business intelligence, and product management teams to the point where people hesitated to ask questions, which is not a good place to be," Borthwick explained.

 "We needed a standardized data platform to collect information at a high velocity across all of our products and platforms, then send that out to all of our team members who needed it," Borthwick said.
-"Investing the time to build the single source of truth was critical to our business."
+"Investing the time to build a single source of truth was critical to our business."